alsotang/sql.pegjs/README.md

 # sql.pegjs

+#THIS PROJECT IS DEPRECATED, PLEASE FORK YOUR OWN#

 **[WARN]https://github.com/steveyen/sqld3 seems just a toy, so do not use both projects of us.**

 This project is a SQL parser based on PEG([parsing expression grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar)).